[Updated: February 21, 2025]

 Supervised Learning is probably the most well-studied learning problem.
 Essentially, in supervised learning, each sample contains the input data and explicit output, i.e., correct output.
 In other words, supervised learning can be formed as (input, correct output).

-The Iris Data Set is a typical supervised learning.
-The data set has five attributes as input: sepal length, sepal width, petal length, petal width, and correct output, types of the iris plant.
+The Iris Data Set is a typical supervised learning model.
+It has five input attributes: sepal length, sepal width, petal length, petal width, and correct output, which are types of the iris plant.
 We can visualize the supervised learning by plotting the Iris Data Set.
 For the sake of simplicity, we plot a 2-D picture by taking sepal length and petal length as input and using different colors and symbols to indicate each class.

 (The sample code can be found here)

-The main goal of supervised learning is to learn a model from data which has correct labels to make predictions on unseen or future data.
-Common supervised learning problems include: Classification for predicting class labels and regression for predicting continuous outcomes, for example, spam detection, pattern detection instance, natural language processing.
+The main goal of supervised learning is to learn a model from data with correct labels to make predictions on unseen or future data.
+Common supervised learning problems include Classification for predicting class labels and regression for predicting continuous outcomes, such as spam detection, pattern detection, and natural language processing.

 Unsupervised Learning

-In contrast to supervised learning, the data set of unsupervised does not contain correct output, and can be formed as (input, ?)
+In contrast to supervised learning, the unsupervised data set does not contain correct output and can be formed as (input, ?).

-If we do not plot the type as different colors, the Iris Data Set became an example of unsupervised learning.
+If we do not plot the type as different colors, the Iris Data Set becomes an example of unsupervised learning.

 (The sample code can be found here)

 In many cases, a data set only has input but does not contain a correct output, like the picture above.
 Then, how can we learn something from unsupervised learning problems?
-Fortunately, although there is no correct output, it is possible to learn something from the input.
-For example, in the picture above, each ellipse represents a cluster and all the points inside its area can be labeled in the same way. (of course, we knew the Iris Data Set has three class, here we just pretend we did not know that Iris Data Set has three classes).
+Fortunately, although there is no correct output, learning something from the input is possible.
+For example, in the picture above, each ellipse represents a cluster, and all the points inside its area can be labeled similarly. (of course, we knew the Iris Data Set has three classes; here, we just pretend we did not know that Iris Data Set has three classes).
 Using unsupervised learning techniques, we can explore the structure of a data set to extract meaningful information without having any prior knowledge of their group.
-Because unsupervised learning problems do not come with labels, it deals with problems like discovering hidden structures with unsupervised learning, finding subgroups with clustering, and dimensionality reduction for data compression.
+Unsupervised learning problems do not come with labels; they deal with problems like discovering hidden structures with unsupervised learning, finding subgroups with clustering, and dimensionality reduction for data compression.

 Reinforcement Learning

-Different from supervised learning which has output, and unsupervised learning which contains no correct output, the data set of reinforcement learning contains input and some grade of output, and can be formed as (input, some output with grade).
+Different from supervised learning, which has an output, and unsupervised learning, which contains no correct output, the reinforcement learning data set contains input and some grade of output and can be formed as (input, some output with grade).

-One good example of reinforcement learning is playing games such as chess and go.
-The determination of the next step is based on the feedback of current state.
-Once the decision of the new step made, a grade of this step observed.
-The goal of reinforcement learning is to find out the sequence of most useful actions, so the reinforcement learning model can always make the best decision.
+One good example of reinforcement learning is playing games such as chess and Go.
+The next step is determined based on the feedback of the current state.
+Once the decision to make the new step is made, a grade for this step is observed.
+The goal of reinforcement learning is to find the sequence of the most useful actions so the reinforcement learning model can always make the best decision.

 Online vs. Offline

-Learning problems can also be viewed by the way how to train models.
+Learning problems can also be viewed by the way models are trained.

 Online Learning